 The bottom line

-If your dent has intact paint, PDR is almost always the better choice — it’s faster, more affordable, preserves your factory finish, and can be done on-site.
+If your dent has intact paint, PDR is almost always the better choice — it’s faster, more affordable, and preserves your factory finish.
 Save the body shop for damage that truly requires repainting or structural work.

 Not sure which option your dent needs?
-Send us photos for a free assessment and we’ll give you an honest recommendation.
+Contact us for a free assessment and we’ll give you an honest recommendation after evaluating the vehicle.